andrewhalle/build-your-own/markdowns/gpg.md

 This example defines 3 parsers, `parse_red`, `parse_green`, and `parse_blue`, which look for a literal string, and if it's found, return the associated `Color` variant.
 If the input does not contain the string literal, the parser fails (that's why we can ignore the result of the tag parser, we know what it was, and we can return the built value we wanted). `parse_color` is then built from these basic blocks using the `alt` combinator, which succeeds if one of the parsers passed to it in a tuple succeeds, and it succeeds with that result.
 The `main` function then parses a single color from the string `"Green123"`, leaving the `123` string remaining.

-Now to parse a cleartext signature using nom, we first define a `struct` to parse into (in `pgp/signature.rs`)
+Now to parse a cleartext signature using nom, we first define a `struct` to parse into

 ```rust
 #[derive(Debug)]